damiendart/notes/photoshop.markdown

 Creating Custom Photoshop Brushes
 ---------------------------------

-The following recipe will give you a Photoshop brush that's more suited for colouring and line-art than the default presets.
+The following recipe takes one of the default brush presets and tweaks it to create one that is more suited towards illustration work.
+A graphics tablet is required.

+  - Select either the brush or pencil tool.
   - In the _Brush_ panel select the _Hard Round Pressure Size_ preset.
   - In the _Brush Tip Shape_ options set:
-    - hardness to 0%, and
+    - set the hardness to 0%, and
-    - the spacing to 1%.
+    - set the spacing to 1%.
   - In the _Shape Dynamics_ options set:
+    - Set the size jitter control to _Pen Pressure_, and
-    - Set the minimum diameter to 20%.
+    - set the minimum diameter to 20%.
   - If using the brush tool, in the _Texture_ options set:
-    - Set the texture to anything, it doesn't matter.
+    - Set the texture to any of the presets, it doesn't matter.
     - Then set the scale to 100%,
     - ensure _Texture Each Tip_ is enabled and the mode is set to _Height_, and